Shaun Fensom: North Queensland Cowboys

 On 24 February 2017, Fensom was released from the final year of his Raiders' contract due to salary cap pressures, signing a two-year deal with the North Queensland Cowboys.
 He started the season playing for the Cowboys' feeder club, the Townsville Blackhawks in the Queensland Cup.
 In Round 3 of the 2017 NRL season, he made his Cowboys debut in a loss to the Manly Sea Eagles.
 In Round 5, he scored his first try for the club in a 20-6 win over South Sydney.

 On 1 October 2017, Fensom started at prop in the Cowboys' 2017 NRL Grand Final loss to the Melbourne Storm.
 He was stretchered from the field three minutes into the game after colliding with teammate Ethan Lowe, breaking his tibia and fibula.
 As he left the field, he gave the crowd a thumbs up and gestured towards the Cowboys' fans to cheer.

 In Round 8 of the 2018 NRL season, Fensom returned from his injury in the Cowboys' 18-8 loss to Canberra.
 He scored his second try for the Cowboys in their Round 25 win over the Gold Coast Titans.

 On 13 September 2018, he was announced by the Cowboys as one of nine players leaving the club at the end of the 2018 season.

 Brisbane Broncos

 On 7 January 2019, Fensom signed a one-year contract with the Brisbane Broncos.
+Fensom retired from the NRL at the end of the 2019 season.

+Post playing

+Fensom after retiring from the NRL joined the Belconnen United Sharks in the Canberra Raiders Cup playing for the squad in 2019.